OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 ![image caption](Media/06/LRMovement.gif)

+### Collider types in C#
-Calling `GetComponent<Collider>()` will return any collider on the entity as the base Collider class.
+Calling `GetComponent<Collider>()` will return any collider on the entity as the base `Collider` class.
 You can check which type it is using the `Collider.type` property.
-You can also cast the Collider into the appropriate type, but make sure you've checked `Collider.type`.
+You can also cast the Collider into the appropriate class, but make sure you've checked `Collider.type`.

 ### Collision events
 You can also receive collision events by adding these three functions to your script.